 In that case that the person in question had known mental health issues, the case could be a clinical negligence matter.
-Should you have reason to believe this is the case, speak to our clinical negligence solicitors who can help prepare and represent you throughout the process.
+Should you have reason to believe this is the case, contact our clinical negligence solicitors who can help prepare and represent you throughout the process.

 If you have reason to believe that the suspected suicide was not in fact suicide, then the inquest should reveal that.
-When the coroner finds the suspected suicide to be an unlawful killing, the matter will become a criminal investigation.
-Speak to our crime solicitors and we will support you throughout the investigation.
+If the coroner finds the suspected suicide to be an unlawful killing, the matter will become a criminal investigation.
+Our solicitors will support you throughout the investigation.

 You are entitled to legal representation when dealing with an inquest into the death of a loved one.
 If you have any queries relating to the death of someone by suicide, call Duncan Lewis Action Against Public Authorities solicitors and we can direct you to the correct department for your case.

-If you are unsure who can help you with an inquest, call Duncan Lewis Action Against Public Authority solicitors on 0333 772 0409 and we can direct you to the correct department.
+If you are unsure who can help you with an inquest, call Duncan Lewis Action Against Public Authority solicitors on 0333 772 0409.